Rach-toomuchgoogling/kani-world-docs/Quick Start/5-collect-scum/pvp.md

 to see which players have a similar or weaker rumbler and are sitting on a nice big pile of scum.

+## Battle Points
+Battle points are a way to track who is the most successful player in PvP encounters.
+Every PvP encounter awards battle points for both the winner and the loser.
+Winning a PvP rewards 3 points while losing gives 1 point.

 See [Player vs. Player](/docs/gameplay/pvp) for more details.